 The TV app on Samsung Smart TVs will support Apple TV+ in 4K, Apple TV Channels, and iTunes videos.
 Again, you log in to your Apple ID so purchases made on your Apple account can be shared with Family Sharing.

 Samsung smart TVs also support AirPlay so you can beam videos, photos, or music from your phone to the TV in an instant.

-We will update the post when details for LG, Vizio, and Sony TVs are finalized, and the TV app is actually available from those manufacturers.
+(We will update the post when details for Vizio and Sony smart TVs are announced.
+The latest official announcements simply say that the TV app will come to those brands ‘later this year’.)

 iPhone and iPad